About Me

 Open Source Legacy

-I'm best known as the creator of Ajax4jsf and RichFaces — foundational JavaServer Faces component libraries that shaped Java web development from 2005-2016.
-What started as a personal side project called "Telamon" in early 2005 evolved into one of the most widely-used JSF frameworks in enterprise applications.
+I'm best known as the creator of Ajax4jsf and Jboss RichFaces — foundational JavaServer Faces component libraries that shaped Java web development from 2005-2016.
+What started as a personal side project called "Telamon" in early 2005 evolved into one of the widely-used Java Server Faces frameworks in enterprise applications.

 Key contributions:

-• Created Ajax4jsf (2005), one of the first frameworks to merge Ajax with JSF
+- Created Ajax4jsf (2005), one of the first frameworks to merge Ajax with Java web development

 RichFaces reached end-of-life in 2016 after serving the Java EE community for a decade, but the a4j: prefix still appears in legacy enterprise applications worldwide.